 Essential VPN Features to Consider

-As far as the most important VPN features go, split tunneling isn’t very high on the list.
+As far as the most important VPN features go, VPN split tunneling isn’t very high on the list.
 It’s useful in very specific cases, but it’s not absolutely necessary for everybody who uses a virtual private network.

 However, for those using a Mac, Windows or Android device, chances are you’ll easily be able to find a split tunneling VPN that fits your need.
 As I shared above, I recommend Surfshark for Windows & Android, ExpressVPN for Mac users and PureVPN for Android TV users.